If you are curious and have an open mind, there is every chance that you could learn how to speak French within a year.

 It’s likely, that what is actually going on when someone speaks a foreign language, is that the listener is actively trying their best to understand what the speaker is saying.
 Native speakers don’t notice grammatical errors like your teachers at school did.
 Nor do they analyse your syntax, a sentence is uttered, it is understood and the next phrase is already in train.
 There’s no time or point in looking for perfection.
 No one speaks perfectly.
 Communication is not an exam.

-Luckily, people learning a foreign language with us, put their fear of mistakes to one side.
+Luckily, people learning a foreign language with me, put their fear of mistakes to one side.
 This opens up their first step to speaking comfortably within a year.

 If you are interested in some thoughts about how fear sets limitation, this Ted Talk from astronaut Chris Hadfield has some interesting points to make.